dbelkovsky/easy_osm/README.md

 where

-- -f, --foreground
-  Run renderd in the foreground for debugging purposes.
+- `-f, --foreground`: run renderd in the foreground for debugging purposes.
-- -c, --config
-  Set the location of the config file used to configure the various parameters of renderd, like the mapnik style sheet.
+- `-c, --config`: set the location of the config file used to configure the various parameters of renderd, like the mapnik style sheet.
 The default is /etc/renderd.conf

 Afer start you can see next output in CLI: